Data-Science-NDegree-MRusso/DSND-P5-Recommendation-Engine/README.md

 ## Overview
 This Project is submitted as part of the Udacity Data Science Nanodegree.

 For it the target is to analyze the interactions that users have with articles on the [IBM Watson Studio platform](https://www.ibm.com/cloud/watson-studio), and make recommendations to them about new articles we believe they will like.
-Below you can see an example of what the dashboard could look like displaying articles on the platform:
+Below you can see an example of what the dashboard could look like when displaying articles on the platform:

 <p align="center">
   <img src="./pictures/screenshot-watson.png">